xnaveira/DetectPhone/README.md

 DetectPhone
 ===========

-This is a modification of the original DetectPhone by Vasilis.Vlachoudis@cern.ch (see original README below
+This is a modification of the original DetectPhone by Vasilis.Vlachoudis@cern.ch (see original README below)

 I modified the original script for XFCE.
-In xfce the xscreensaver program must be running in order to be able to lock the screen, so you need to reload it after you kill it with the proximity of your phone.
-On reload the xcreen won't be locked again, but the process will be put in the background listening for the next time you press Ctrl-alt-del.
+In XFCE the xscreensaver program must be running in order to be able to lock the screen, so you need to reload it after you kill it with the proximity of your phone.
+On reload the screen won't be locked again, but the process will be put in the background listening for the next time you press Ctrl-alt-del.

 I also introduced an initial delay of 15 seconds so you get the chance to run away from your computer once you have locked it before the script begins to check for the proximity of your phone.